Mizzou-CBMI/COSMOS2/docs/source/workflows/examples.rst

 .. figure:: /_static/imgs/ex1_stage_graph.svg
     :align: center

-Here's the Stage Graph that was created (often the :term:`DAG` is too complicated for a visualization to be useful):
+The Stage Graph is a high level overview.
+Ooften the :term:`DAG` of Tasks is too large for a visualization to be useful:

 .. figure:: /_static/imgs/ex1_task_graph.svg
     :align: center